-Once upon a time there was an artist who lived by the dream swamp.
+Once upon a time there was an artist who lived close to a dream swamp.
 He had a modest home, with only a few luxuries.
 Expensive shiny things and displaying them to others held no interest to him.
-His prize possession was an eco-friendly automatic dish washer.
-One morning he woke up, prepared his breakfast and sat down to eat.
-Going through the morning routine he discovered he had only 2 tea bags left, just enough for today.
+His prize possession was an eco-friendly smart dish washer.
+One morning he got up, made his breakfast and sat down to eat.
+Going through the morning routine he discovered he had only 2 tea bags left.
+Enough for today, if he took it easy.
 He would have to get some more.
-He checked his account and saw there was only 14 credits left.
+He checked his account and was dismayed to see that he had only 14 credits left.
 His eyes flew open in shock.
-There was no other way then, he would have to have a good day today.
+There was no other option then, today would have to be a good day.
 So he put on his waders, grabbed his hoop and went out to the swamp.

 A lot of other artists were already there.
-He knew most of them, some were diligent and had got there early.
-Others like him who took it easy were just arriving now.
-Some were crazy and had been there all night.
-And some were rich.
-They had their own exclusive section of the pond.
-An adoring media surrounded them and celebrated every little dream that came out of their hoops no matter what the quality which was often lacking or even non existant.
+He knew many of them, some were keeners who got there very early.
+Others like him who saw themselves more as “diligent” were just arriving now.
+Some were manic and had been there all night.
+And then there was the rich.
+They had their own exclusive section of the swamp.
+An adoring flock of media drones surrounded them and celebrated every little dream that came out of their hoops.
+No matter what the quality which was often lacking or even non existant.

 He decided to try someplace new today.
 The stress of having so few credits in his account nagged at him but he stayed disciplined, and calmed his mind into silence.
 Blocks of big ideas tumbled and rearranged in his mind.
 He decided to forget about where he believed the good spots were and instead wandered about randomly to places he had rarely been.
-And so he waded through the dream water, sometimes warm and sometimes cold, sometimes the footing was mucky, and sometimes it was clean.
+And so he waded through the dream water, sometimes it was warm and sometimes cold, sometimes the footing was mucky, and sometimes it was clean.
 He stopped his thoughts and turned up his senses.

 Images from his life coalesced and faded in his mind.
 His ex-girlfriend who had recently surprised him with a nice card out of the blue that said “Good Luck”.
-And he thought about the jobs he used to have.
-They provided steady money that he could use to buy stuff but he wasn’t that interested in shiny name brand things and the work left him too tired to pursue his art.
+The jobs he used to have.
+They provided steady money that he could use to buy stuff but he wasn’t that interested in shiny name brand things and the work left him too tired to pursue art.

 So he had given up working for others, fashioned his hoop and moved next to the art swamp.
 His hoop was kind of unique, it fastened to his hips on either side like most of the others, but his had special tubes that acted as wave guides to amplify the emanations from the swamp.
 In theory they did, in practice he struggled to make a living like most of the other artists.
 He held the hoop out horizontally, and slowly scanned it back and forth.
 Time passed, the sun tracked across the sky.
 He had been out for a couple of hours and decided to head in for an early lunch.
 Most of his good work came after lunch anyways.
 He turned around and in so doing he scanned his hoop over a patch of water that he had missed before.

-Suddenly the air above his hoop began to fill with swirling colors.
-Oh, he thought, I’m onto something, lunch can wait.
-In the air appeared fabulous, bright and vivid images and colors.
-Swirling, forming, dissolving and reshaping.
-He had caught a big dream and all of his emotions poured into it.
+With nothing stopping it, the dream poured out of him and it was huge.
 The highs and lows of his times with his ex, working at jobs, and living a life dedicated to art.
 All of the other dreamers paused at their hoops to stare at what he was composing.
 He closed his eyes and the dream became clearer and more intense.
 It now towered above him, as high as some of the trees.
 It was very rare to see dreams so large and bright.
 The drone cameras hurried over to catch it from every angle.
 They even left the celebrity artists for a few moments to come and tape him.

 All of the most profound moments and realizations of his life came out in a rush, as if they had been pent up and longing to be free.
-It became obvious to all who saw that this was now a rare and magical dream, one of only a few to be this large and this detailed.
+It was obvious to all those fortunate enough to be there that this was a rare and magical dream, one of only a few to get this large and this detailed.
 The flying cameras captured it all.
 Finally he was exhausted, and the dream dwindled and faded, then snapped off.
 His tired arms dropped his hoop and it splashed into the water.
 A few claps of applause came from the other artists, but most just went on about their work.
 The cameras rushed back to the celebrities.
 They got most of the attention even though their dreams were for the most part dull and lifeless.

 He collected his gear and went back to his cottage.
-He checked his account: it now contained over 70,000 credits.
-Now he could truly relax, there was well more than enough for tomorrow’s tea.
+He checked his account: it contained over 70,000 credits.
+Now he could truly relax for there was more than enough for tomorrow’s tea.